 Warning: Make no mistake.
-This process is not perfect... but what statistics procedure is perfect?
+This process is not mathematically correct and perfect... but what statistics procedure is?
 Statistics stands astride the real and the ideal, trying to get as much information about the real while acknowledging its limitations.

-Remembering Chapter 4, not all violations affect inferences the same.
-Perhaps a good thing for you to do is to use the processes of Chapter 4 to see how much using the hat matrix in lieu of a theoretically-driven D matrix affects the estimates, confidence intervals, and p-values.
+Remembering Chapter 5, not all violations affect inferences the same.
+Perhaps a good thing for you to do is to use the processes of Chapter 5 to see how much using the hat matrix in lieu of a theoretically-driven D matrix affects the estimates, confidence intervals, and p-values.